pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 If your gcloud configuration includes the zone you chose for your cluster, you can skip adding the `-z <zone-name>` option to the command.

-5. To use the kubectl command to view the VM nodes, including cluster names and status, enter:
+5. View the nodes in your GKE cluster, including cluster names and status.

 ```yaml
 $ kubectl get nodes